jlko/STOVE/README.md

 The above depicts the reconstruction and prediction errors of the various models.
 The models are given 8 frames of video as input, which they reconstruct.
-Conditioned on this input, all models predict the following 92 frames, which are then compared to ground truth data.
+Conditioned on this input, all models predict the following 92 frames.
-We significantly outperform all baselines in predicting either future images or states in both scenarios.
-Additionally, we perform strikingly close to the supervised baseline in the billiards scenario.
+Only STOVE manages to generate visually convincing physically behavior over longer timeframes.
-10 different sequences of lengths 100 are shown.
+10 different sequences of length 100 are shown.

 ### Model-Based Control
 <div>